gohugoio/hugo/content/en/content-management/formats.md

 Regardless of content format, all content must have [front matter], preferably including both `title` and `date`.

 Hugo selects the content renderer based on the `markup` identifier in front matter, falling back to the file extension.
-See the [comparison table](#comparison) table below for a list of markup identifiers and recognized file extensions.
+See the [classification](#classification) table below for a list of markup identifiers and recognized file extensions.

 ## Formats